StephenStaklinski/beam/README.md

-# Bayesian Evolutionary Analysis of Metastasis (BEAM) BEAST2 package for Bayesian cancer migration graph inference from CRISPR cell lineage tracing data
+# Bayesian Evolutionary Analysis of Metastasis (BEAM)
 ![BEAM Logo](logo.jpg)

+BEAM is a BEAST2 package for Bayesian cancer migration graph inference from CRISPR cell lineage tracing data.
+The key to the method is that is provides a joint model of the lineage and migration history from the raw data, avoiding any need to condition on a single phylogeny while inferring a distribution of migration graphs.

 ## Inference

 Install java+fx 17.0.9 and BEAGLE and set the path to it in `BEAGLE_LIB_PATH`.
 Then, the provided `beam.jar` file is all that is needed to run the method with: